cd/Lynch/README.md

 ## Best Practice and Tips

-To avoid unwanted side effects or performance issues, it's very important to know, how Mojito works.
+To avoid unwanted side effects or performance issues, it's very important to know, how Lynch works.
 Here are some hints:

 - Ensure, that the component calls `this.render()`.
 Otherwise, nothing happens.
 - If a child component needs parent's data to work, render the child component when the data is available.